-The item being hedged, the contract guarantees, shall be assumed to be accounted for at market, which will require the statement value of hedges to be held at market value.
 The cash flow projection for approved hedges that expire in less than one year from the valuation date should be based on holding the hedges to their expiration.
 For hedges with an expiration of more than 1 year, the value of hedges should be based on liquidation of the hedges one year from the valuation date.
-Where applicable, the liquidation value of hedges shall be consistent with the assumed returns in the Standard Scenario from the start of the projection to the date of liquidation, Black-Scholes pricing, a risk free rate equal to DR and the annual volatility implicit as of the valuation date in the statement value of the hedges when the statement value of hedges are valued with Black-Scholes pricing and a risk-free rate equal to DR.
+Where applicable, the liquidation value of hedges shall be consistent with the assumed returns in the Standard Scenario from the start of the projection to the date of liquidation, Black-Scholes pricing, a risk free rate equal to the 5-year CMT as of the valuation date and the annual volatility implicit as of the valuation date in the statement value of the hedges when the statement value of hedges are valued with Black-Scholes pricing and a risk-free rate equal to the 5-year CMT as of the valuation date16.